cadeyrn/enterprise-policy-generator/README.md

 - validation for mandatory fields
 - special marking of policies that only work with Firefox ESR
 - info links for some policies to get additional information
+- you can save any number of different configurations, load them at a later time (and of course delete them)

 ### Shortcuts